June 25, 2025

 Our fireworks experience with our 1.5 year old and 3.5 year old last year

-I thought that one or both might sleep in the stroller on the way to The Mall or once we were there, but they were just excited and enjoying the fun, which was okay, too!
+I thought that one or both might sleep in the stroller on the way to The National Mall or once we were there, but they were just excited and enjoying the fun, which was okay, too!
 When the fireworks were done and we finally got back to our car, it was probably closer to 11/11:30 pm, so we got the girls in their jammies and they both fell asleep on our drive home.

-They thankfully both transferred into their beds very seamlessly, however 1.5 hours or so later, our 1.5 year old woke up and was screaming in a way we hadn’t heard before.
-I jumped right in there and she was so out of it and inconsolable, so I brought her to our room so she wouldn’t wake her sister (they room share).
-Nothing I did could calm her down, and she was more upset with my husband than with me, so I just kept trying to hold and shush her.
+They thankfully both transferred into their beds very seamlessly, however 1.5 hours or so later, Avery woke up and was screaming in a way we hadn’t heard before.
+I jumped right in there and she was so out of it and inconsolable, so I brought her to our room so she wouldn’t wake her sister sleeping just a few feet away.

 The only way I can describe it is that overtiredness was just consuming her little body and she didn’t know what to do with herself.
 I wanted to “snap her out of it,” so I actually pulled out my phone and put on a little calming YouTube video/song she enjoys (not a suggestion I’ve ever given someone!), and she quickly calmed.
 I re-played the video two more times, and by the end of the third one, she pushed my phone away and conked out on my chest.
 I held her there for a few minutes, then walked back to her room, laid her down, and she was out for the rest of the night.